-Survival knives are an essential addition to your inventory whether you’re hiking, camping, hunting, or preparing a comprehensive survival kit or bug out bag.
+The best survival knives are an essential addition to your inventory whether you’re hiking, camping, hunting, or preparing a comprehensive survival kit or bug out bag.

 Given the fact that the range of potential uses is so wide, the best survival knives need to be able to adapt to multiple scenarios at a moment’s notice.

 There are a lot of things to take into account when choosing the best survival knife and whether you’re looking to find a knife to fill a certain role or simply want the best survival knife for coping with anything, it’s important to know the key features and characteristics that make up the top blades in order to make an informed decision when picking a knife that will serve you for years to come.